-navarette to grañón
+navarette to grañón trail on a summer's day

 Camino Francés: Navarrete to Grañón - Stage 9